Written by Ben Williams

 Other waste bins you’ll find in a hospital include:

 The exact types and numbers of bins will vary depending on the specific departments and procedures within your hospital.
 Your organisation’s waste policy should provide clear instructions on what waste goes in which bin to maintain proper segregation in compliance with regulations.
+See our blog on waste bin colour coding in the UK for more information.

 Need Help Finding the Right Bin for Your Hospital?